dberga/saliency/README.md

     input/dmaps/DATASET_NAME
     input/smaps/DATASET_NAME/MODEL_NAME

 Although only necessary folders for computing saliency metrics are "images", "bmaps", "dmaps" and "smaps".
-Other metrics require region binary masks "mmaps" or scanpaths ("scanpaths" for GT, "smaps/DATASET_NAME/MODEL_NAME/scanpaths" for model scanpaths).<br/>
+Other metrics require region binary masks "mmaps" or scanpaths ("input/smaps/DATASET_NAME/scanpaths" for GT, "input/smaps/DATASET_NAME/MODEL_NAME/scanpaths" for model scanpaths).<br/>
 To run any dataset, copy your dataset files and make sure you have the same folder structure as in "test".<br/>

 # Run Saliency models #